3 Things To Do Once You Find Out You’re Pregnant03 November 2022 | Bevor dein Baby auf die Welt Kommt | By Lisa H

 If you (like most couples) are opting for a hospital birth, you will want to learn more about the hospitals near you and when you need to register for birth at each as pre-registration deadlines in Berlin vary greatly from week 12 to week 35.

 Check our detailed list of hospitals in Berlin, including their information sessions and registration deadlines: https://www.kietzee.com/blog/hospitals-for-birth-berlin

 3. Who to inform?

 You might be wondering who you need to inform about your pregnancy – your employer?
 Your health insurance?
 Your gynecologist?

-Yes, you will want to book an appointment with your gynecologist for the first of three recommended ultrasounds during pregnancy, which will take place in weeks 9-12.
+Yes, you will want to book an appointment with your gynecologist (OBGYN) or midwife to confirm the pregnancy.
+You will also want to make your OBGYN appointment for the first ultrasound during pregnancy, which will take place in weeks 9-12.
 Learn more about the main medical appointments during pregnancy in Germany.

 However, these announcements can wait and you should definitely focus on the above two action items first.